vaites/laravel-blade-expects/README.md

 **The goal is that any programmer who works with the template knows immediately which variables are necessary for its operation, its types and default values.**

+### PHP tags

+You may also need to disable PHP tags in templates.
+This will prevent control structures from being used or variables from being declared, forcing the use of Blade directives for everything the template should do.

+To do this just set the `BLADE_EXPECTS_PHP_TAGS` environment variable to `true` and and exception will be thrown if `<?php` or `<?=` tags are detected.

 ## How it works

 The directive is parsed in two ways: